 Homemade Enchilada Sauce can be stored in the refrigerator for up to a week or so.
 You can also freeze it for several months.
 My recipe made two jars, or about 3 cups total.

-You will need an Immersion Blender to puree the sauce until smooth.
-Find the one I use under MY KITCHEN TOOLS, then click on APPLIANCES.
+You will need an immersion blender to puree the sauce until smooth.

 Just in case you are interested, I’m making my Easy Fish Tacos with Avocado Crema this week.
 Since I have several avocados on my counter, I’m thinking that a bowl of my Chunky Avocado will also be making an appearance to our table.
 We really can’t get enough Tex-Mex here, and most of these recipes are figure friendly so that is a huge plus as well!

 Make this Tex-Mex recipe next: Mexican Quinoa Salad with Fresh Corn

 You can stay up-to-date with SueBee Homemaker by: